jcupitt/package-macos/README.md

+# package-macos

+These scripts package an application from homebrew as a .app that users can download.

 ## Tasks

-1. build stack from homebrew to a prsivate prefix
+1. copy stack of libraries from homebrew to a private prefix

 2. package into .app with plist, a start script, icon, metadata, etc.